eppark/Pitchr/README.md

 - [ ] Users can find recommended "matched" users
     - [ ] The app searches through other accounts' favorite songs to find exact song matches
 - [ ] Parse is used to keep track of the data
-- [ ] Material.io library is used for adding visual polish
+- [ ] Material.io library is used for adding visual polish/animations between screens

 **Optional Nice-to-have Stories**